Every so often I am asked what one piece of advice I would give authors seeking to self-publish.

 Ah yes, the things they never tell you.
 When you publish through a self-publishing company (sometimes called a vanity press or subsidy publisher), who actually publishes the book?
 Is it you?
 The company?
 Are you getting “royalties” from the company or are you getting the correct profit per book (“publisher compensation”)?

 RETAIL PRICE – (WHOLESALE DISCOUNT + PRINTING COSTS) = PROFIT

 …while indie authors tend to get “royalties” from companies that use an equation something like this:

 RETAIL PRICE – (WHOLESALE DISCOUNT + PRINTING COST) – COMPANY’S SHARE = ROYALTY

 If you decide to be an indie author, understand what you are getting for the “Company Share” slice of your profits.
 Take this matter seriously; the amount can add up to dollars per book.
 “Subsidy companies” subsidize their low upfront costs by taking some of your profits.
 “Pay me now or pay me later,” as the saying goes.
-Some companies will charge you one fee upfront to cover the fixed costs AND take their share of your profits, so make sure to be very clear on the calculation and what services you are receiving.
+Some companies will charge you one fee upfront to cover the fixed costs AND take their share of your profits, so make sure to be very clear on the calculation and what services you are receiving in return.

 The easiest way around this is to be an Indie Publisher.
 Purchase your own ISBN.
 Be the publisher of record on your book.
 Hire the people who provide the services to prepare your book.
-Only deal with companies that encourage you to set up your own account for POD with IngramSpark or CreateSpace so that the publisher compensation comes directly to you and not via another company that sends you “royalties.”
+Only deal with companies that encourage you to set up your own account for POD with IngramSpark or KDP so that the publisher compensation comes directly to you and not via another company that sends you “royalties.”

 4. If you have to cut corners, perhaps now is not the time to self-publish.